kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

     * Mining - see [here](../guides/mining/Mining)
     * Buying - TRTL is currently available on these exchanges: [TradeOgre](https://tradeogre.com/exchange/BTC-TRTL) and [TradeSatoshi](https://tradesatoshi.com/Exchange/?market=TRTL_BTC)
-    * Bounties - Bounties for developing TRTL software, spreading the word of TRTL, and many other things are often posted in the #bounties channel on [discord][Discord_Link].
+    * Bounties - Bounties for developing TRTL software, spreading the word of TRTL, and many other things are often posted in the #bounties channel on [Discord][Discord_Link].
 Check the pinned messages for current bounties.
     * Tips - Turtles with often tip each other, especially if you make spicy memes in the `#memes` channel
     * Rain - Good active Turtles get rained on, check out what the [RainBorg](../RainBorg-Wat-Dat) is to see how to use it.
     * Faucet - Head over to the faucets-